Qualtrics International (NYSE:XM) Price Target Lowered to $48.00 at Canaccord Genuity

-Qualtrics International (NYSE:XM) had its price target lowered by Canaccord Genuity from $54.00 to $48.00 in a research report released on Thursday morning, The Fly reports.
-The brokerage currently has a buy rating on the stock.
+Qualtrics International (NYSE:XM) had its price objective decreased by Canaccord Genuity from $54.00 to $48.00 in a research note released on Wednesday, Benzinga reports.
+Canaccord Genuity currently has a buy rating on the stock.

-A number of other research analysts also recently commented on XM.
-Piper Sandler raised shares of Qualtrics International from a neutral rating to an overweight rating and set a $49.00 target price on the stock in a research report on Thursday.
-Loop Capital dropped their target price on shares of Qualtrics International from $45.00 to $33.00 in a research report on Thursday, March 11th.
-The Goldman Sachs Group assumed coverage on shares of Qualtrics International in a research report on Tuesday, February 23rd.
-They issued a neutral rating and a $45.00 target price on the stock.
-HSBC initiated coverage on shares of Qualtrics International in a research report on Tuesday, March 23rd.
-They issued a hold rating and a $40.00 target price on the stock.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Qualtrics International from $56.00 to $41.00 and set a buy rating for the company in a research note on Thursday, March 11th.
-Seven equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-The stock currently has a consensus rating of Buy and an average price target of $48.28.
+Several other equities research analysts have also recently weighed in on the company.
+JPMorgan Chase & Co. assumed coverage on Qualtrics International in a report on Monday, March 1st.
+They issued an overweight rating and a $55.00 price objective for the company.
+Evercore ISI initiated coverage on Qualtrics International in a research note on Tuesday, February 23rd.
+They issued an in-line rating and a $48.00 target price for the company.
+They noted that the move was a valuation call.
+Barclays raised their target price on Qualtrics International from $35.00 to $41.00 and gave the company an equal weight rating in a research note on Thursday, April 22nd.
+William Blair initiated coverage on Qualtrics International in a research note on Monday, March 1st.
+They issued an outperform rating for the company.
+Finally, JMP Securities initiated coverage on Qualtrics International in a research note on Monday, March 1st.
+They issued a market outperform rating and a $55.00 target price for the company.
+Seven analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+The stock presently has an average rating of Buy and an average price target of $48.28.

-Several institutional investors and hedge funds have recently made changes to their positions in XM.
-Clear Harbor Asset Management LLC purchased a new position in shares of Qualtrics International in the 1st quarter valued at about $948,000.
-LVW Advisors LLC purchased a new position in shares of Qualtrics International in the 1st quarter valued at about $607,000.
-International Assets Investment Management LLC purchased a new position in Qualtrics International during the 1st quarter valued at about $110,000.
-Crewe Advisors LLC purchased a new position in Qualtrics International during the 1st quarter valued at about $38,000.
-Finally, James Investment Research Inc. purchased a new position in Qualtrics International during the 1st quarter valued at about $163,000.
+Large investors have recently made changes to their positions in the business.
+Thomas Story & Son LLC bought a new stake in shares of Qualtrics International in the 1st quarter worth $544,000.
+Janney Montgomery Scott LLC bought a new stake in shares of Qualtrics International in the 1st quarter worth $1,197,000.
+Arkadios Wealth Advisors bought a new stake in shares of Qualtrics International in the 1st quarter worth $75,000.
+GWM Advisors LLC bought a new stake in shares of Qualtrics International in the 1st quarter worth $1,077,000.
+Finally, Keeler Thomas Management LLC bought a new stake in shares of Qualtrics International in the 1st quarter worth $594,000.

 Qualtrics International Inc provides an experience management platform for organizations to design, manage, and improve customer, employee, product, and brand experiences of businesses.
 The company offers Qualtrics XM Platform, a system of action that allows organizations to design new breakthrough experiences; and continuously improve broken experiences through identifying issues, addressing the root cause, and then overhauling processes before they manifest as lower trending satisfaction scores.